LIOVITT/GoldenRatio/README.md

 Description
 ---
-First, programmatically creates a sphere in three-dimensional space, for this we set a multidimensional list with a linear relationship and constraints from 0 to 2 pi and from 1.1 pi to pi divided by three, all this is needed to create the shape of the cup, for a better representation of the beauty of the golden ratio.
+First, programm creates a sphere in three-dimensional space, for this we set a multidimensional list with a linear relationship and constraints from 0 to 2 pi and from 1.1 pi to pi divided by three, all this is needed to create the shape of the cup, for a better representation of the beauty of the golden ratio.